EarthScope/dataselect/doc/dataselect.md

 <b>-m </b><i>match</i>

 <p style="padding-left: 30px;">This is effectively the same as <b>-M</b> except that <i>match</i> is evaluated as a globbing expression instead of regular expression.
-Otherwise undocumented as it is primarily useful at the IRIS DMC.</p>
+Otherwise undocumented as it is primarily useful at the IRIS/EarthScope.</p>

 <b>-rep</b>